gigimic/proj_customerchurn/README.md

 # Predition of customer churn
 ---------------------------

-As the first step, identify the factors contribute to customer churn Build a preduction model and classify if a customer is going to churn or not
+Here I try to identify the factors contribute to customer churn and build a machine learning model and predict if a customer is going to leave the bank or not.

 Data:

 10000 records and 14 features
-Following are the features
+Following are the features: CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary
-CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary 4 of them are categorical variables: Geography, Gender, HasCrCard, IsActiveMember 5 of them are continuous variables: Age, Tenure, Balance, NumOfProducts, EstimatedSalary
+4 of them are categorical variables: Geography, Gender, HasCrCard, IsActiveMember 5 of them are continuous variables: Age, Tenure, Balance, NumOfProducts, EstimatedSalary

 ## Exploratory data analysis:

-Initially find out what percertage of the customers have churned.
+Initially the percertage of the customers have churned is calculated.
 Here 20% churned and 80% retained.

-Then check the relation of categorical features with the 'Exited' number Similary find the relation of continuous varibales.
+Then check the relation of categorical features with the 'Exited' number.
+Similary find the relation of continuous varibales.
-Find the trends.

-Refer the following page for visualizations: https://github.com/gigimic/proj_customerchurn/blob/main/eda.pdf
+The trends are shown in the following page: https://github.com/gigimic/proj_customerchurn/blob/main/eda.pdf